3liz/lizmap-web-client/CONTRIBUTING.md

 ## Issues

-Go to https://github.com/3liz/lizmap-web-client/issues and post issues you find.
+Go to [GitHub](https://github.com/3liz/lizmap-web-client/issues) and post issues you find.

 ## Testing your changes

 Tests is highly recommended for any new commits.
 Tests can be provided with :

-* End-to-end tests with Cypress
+* End-to-end tests with Playwright
 * PHP Unit tests
 * Manual tests

 You can test your changes, or you can launch unit tests, by running some Docker containers.
-Go into tests/ and read the README.md file.
+Go into `tests/` and read the [README.md](./tests/README.md) file.
-A docker-compose.yml file is provided, launching a full stack of softwares to run Lizmap (nginx, php-fpm, qgis, postgresql...).
+A `docker-compose.yml` file is provided, launching a full stack of softwares to run Lizmap (NGINX, PHP-FPM, QGIS, PostgreSQL...).

 You can test with Android browsers in your Ubuntu Desktop thanks to [Anbox](https://docs.anbox.io/userguide/install.html#install-anbox).
 For example, you can [download a x86 version of Firefox Mobile](https://ftp.mozilla.org/pub/mobile/) then